dubovsky14/PlateSolver/README.md

 Running on Raspberry Pi:
 ------------------------

+First of all, consider converting your csv catalogue file to binary file (see How to prepare the necessary input files chapter).
+It will make a big difference in plate-solving time when running on Raspberry Pi.

-In order to run the app as system service on Rapsberry Pi do the following, but firstly open ```app.service``` and change the paths accordingly (also change port number if you would like to choose a different port).
+In order to run the app as system service on Raspberry Pi do the following, but firstly open ```app.service``` and change the paths accordingly (also change port number if you would like to choose a different port).

 ```
 cd gui